manofthemooon/cli-tool/README.md

 your-cli-tool-command -r filename.txt
 ```

-This command will read and display the contents of the specified file.
+This command will read and display the contents of the specified file!

 ## Example